 9. Know Your Audience: “Who am I trying to reach?”

 It is important to know what you’re going to use your professional portrait for.
-For example, there are differences between an actor headshot and a corporate headshot.
+For example, there are differences between doctor headshots and CEO headshots.
 Find examples of headshots you like and save them for reference.
 You can share these photos with your photographer so he knows what you are looking for.

 Types of Headshot Poses